azam-akram/credit-card-processing-service/README.md

 # Credit Card Processing Service

-This application demonstrates the basics of how to add new credit card information in the system.
-The service includes end-to-end implementation, i.e. taking credit card information from user on a web page and saving it in the database.
+This application demonstrates the basics of adding new credit card information in the system.
+The service includes end-to-end implementation, i.e. taking credit card information from user on a web page and saving it in to database.
 It also displays existing credit card information.

-The backend of the system is developed in Java using Spring Boot and the front-end page is written using AngularJS.
+The backend of the system is developed in Java using Spring Boot and the front-end page is written in AngularJS.
 The communication between backend and frontend happens through REST APIs.
 ### Technology used
 - Spring Boot